 Close your eyes and let the harmony of nature melt your stress away.
 In the deep jungles of Tangkahan, you are asked to unwind and leave your bustling everyday life behind.
 Verdant canopies, gentle rivers, and a glimpse of swinging monkeys welcome you for an exciting adventure.
 It only gets better as you encounter Sumatran elephants bathing on the river and grabbing some leaves to munch.
 A haven where people and wildlife live peacefully, Tangkahan defines ecotourism perfectly.

 Tangkahan is one of the must-visit hidden gems in Indonesia for nature lovers.
-In the region, you can have close contact with the Sumatran elephants.
+It is a chunk of rainforest on Indonesia’s third-largest island, Sumatra.
+You can have close contact with the Sumatran elephants.
 You can interact with the gentle giants, which includes bathing, touching, and feeding them.
 Thus, Tangkahan has a long journey of animal conservation.
 The elephants that call Tangkahan ‘home’ were rescued from the conflicted area and damaged jungles in North Sumatera.
-Now, they are living peacefully and showing us how important it is to take care of Mother Nature.
+Since Tangkahan is located in a remote area, you will need a guide to take you there.

 As the northernmost region of Indonesia, Weh Island is simply unique.
 The idyllic island overlooks the endless Indian Ocean, offering a spectacular landscape.
 It houses beautiful white-sand beaches, jungle-clad hills, and astonishing marine wonders.
 Thus, a unique monument that marks the zero-kilometer point of Indonesia also stands on the island.
 Not to mention, it stays off the tourists’ radar and fits the category of ‘hidden gems in Indonesia’ perfectly.